sagemath/trac_to_gh/Issue 7257.md

 # Issue 7257: spike_functions has numerical noise on powerpc (followup to #6891)

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7257

 Original creator: was